NotRexi/Anime-API-Wrapper/README.md

-A powerful Python library for searching, retrieving, and downloading anime episodes directly from [AnimePahe](https://animepahe.si), including support for episode metadata, sub/dub audio, multiple resolutions, and bypassing download protection.\
+A powerful Python wrapper for searching, retrieving, and downloading anime episodes directly from [AnimePahe](https://animepahe.si), including support for episode metadata, sub/dub audio, multiple resolutions, and bypassing download protection.\
 \
 ⭐ **Feel free to star this project if you use it!** ⭐